cerner/fhir.cerner.com/content/soarian/r4/individuals/patient.md

 The **link** element is used to assert that patient resources refer to the same patient.
 This element is used to support the scenario where a duplicate record is retired; this process is known as a **patient merge** in Soarian Clincials<sup>®</sup>.
 When the requested patient record has been merged into another record, an inactive Patient entry is returned that has a link to the current Patient entry.
 Entries for merged, or source, patients are only returned when retrieving the entries directly by ID.
 Entries for the target patient are returned with all qualifying searches.

-The ability to perform patient merge operations is not available through the Cerner Ignite APIs for Soarian Clinicals<sup>®</sup> platform..
+The ability to perform patient merge operations is not available through the Cerner Ignite APIs for Soarian Clinicals<sup>®</sup> platform.

 #### Request